The colour trends of 2021

 Tash says: “The secret of earthy hues is to look deep into where they stem from, such as clay-like reds that are deep and dusty rather than bold and crimson or brown-based pinks that are super serene in the bedroom.
 The reds in particular can be transformational in smaller rooms like bathrooms and cloakrooms where you can create a space that reassuringly hugs you back – something we could all do with right now.
 But colour doesn’t ask for you to be socially distant so you can step right in and appreciate the embrace."

-Lick picks: Burnt umber Red 01 is incredible at making a space feel safe, but Red 03 is another option that is closer to terracotta with its gentle peach push.
+Lick picks: Burnt umber Red 01 is incredible at making a space feel safe, but our light terracotta Red 03 paint is another option that is closer to terracotta with its gentle peach push.
 On the warm pink front, our go-to would be our newly launched Pink 04 —a muted, ballet slipper pink.

 “Colour doesn’t ask for you to be socially distant - so you can step right in and appreciate the embrace.”